 E.g., If you have a free game with in-app purchases, you can reward your users by giving them some premium items.

 You only need 3 things to build a referral program:

 I hope this article gave you a deeper understanding of early startup traction and how to attain it.
-I would love to hear some stories from founders and marketers (I promise to add them in this article).
+I would love to hear some stories from founders and marketers, and startup marketing agencies.

 What would you do to get early startup traction?